Love builds families. Commitment keeps them together.

 Kinship Care

-Kinship care is a way for Virginia’s children to stay connected to family when they are unable to live with their parents.
-When children enter foster care, relatives can sometimes become their primary caregiver (also called “kinship care provider”).
-Kinship care can reduce trauma, promote stability, and maintain family and cultural connections.
+Kinship care is a way for Virginia’s children to stay connected to family when they are unable to live with their biological parents.
+When children enter foster care, relatives and/or fictive kin can become their primary caregiver (also called ‘kinship care provider’).
+When children are not able to return home, the kinship care provider who has been the child’s approved foster parent may then consider adopting the child.
+Kinship care is critical to reducing separation- related trauma, promoting stability, and maintaining family and cultural connections.
 Learn more.

 Virginia Post-Adoption Support